HanWeinrich/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP/NOAA-PMEL-OME_Qubit_Quantification_Protocol_BeBOP.md

 ### Summary

 The Invitrogen Qubit Fluorometer accurately and quickly measures the concentration of DNA, RNA, or protein in a single sample.
-OME utilizes this protocol to quantify DNA concentration of our samples before PCR amplification.
+OME utilizes this protocol to quantify the DNA concentration of our samples before PCR amplification.

 ### Method Description and Rationale